Skip to content

 Winner: Crua AER

-Both the TentBox Lite and Crua AER provide great comfort with the mattresses provided.
+Both the TentBox Lite and Crua AER rooftop tent provide great comfort with the mattresses provided.
 However, we cannot look past the 10cm thick foam mattress that Crua Outdoors offers with the AER as this is just unheard of in the Rooftop Tent industry!

-If sleeping comfort is your main thing and you plan to do many trips then the Crua AER is the one for you.
+If sleeping comfort is your main thing and you plan to do many trips then the Crua Outdoors AER is the one for you.

 2. Tent Space and how they compare